How’s the weather?

 What do JETs do in their free time?

 One of the benefits to being such a rural prefecture is that there’s plenty of outdoors to go around.
 Depending on the season, hiking, cycling, skiing, canoeing and camping are all popular with Shimane JETs.

 Between your local communities and Shimane AJET events, there are usually plenty of opportunities to try a new outdoor hobby; many of us take up outdoor activities as a new hobby while in Shimane, so beginners are generally in good company.

 Obviously, exactly what’s available will vary depending on where you’re placed.
-However, Shimane is a very driveable prefecture, so it’s still pretty easy to get into stuff on the weekends.
+However, Shimane is a very drive-able prefecture, so it’s pretty easy to go places on the weekends.

 Local communities also have their own festivals and events throughout the year, and you can generally find out the schedule from your supervisor or community center.